andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-two.md

 draft: true
 ---

-_This is the second part of a three part series in which I cover my methods of delivering outcomes via software, using a mixture of best practice, agility, and lean methods._
+_This is the second part of a three part series in which I cover my methods of delivering successful business outcomes via software_

 [Part One: Discover](https://www.andrew-best.com/posts/discover-decide-deliver-part-one/)